aidenhb31-cmd/zip-code-parcel-value-analysis/README.md

 The goal is to understand how parcel values vary by ZIP code and identify areas with higher or lower concentrations of property value.

 Tools & Technologies
-Google BigQuery & Power BI (planned)
+Google BigQuery

 Data Preparation

 The dataset contains parcel-level property information, including geographic identifiers, land values, property values, and property types.
 The  data required cleaning before analysis.
 ZIP codes were standardized to five-digit ZIP codes so that ZIP+4 values could be grouped consistently.
 For example: 27513-4333 → 27513
 MCITY column contained the city, state, as well as the ZIP+4 code for each property, which had to be separated into city, state, and zip columns.
 There were outliers with property sold 15+ years ago with outdated parcel values and land parcels with nothing but PO boxes as their addresses.
-These will be analyzed separately.

 Analysis
 The project examines parcel values at the ZIP-code level using SQL.